peckham-daz/24-adv-creative-coding/Session_4/lab_exercises.md

 **Tips**:
 - Breadcrumbs should show the user's current position.
-- Ensure the breadcrumb navigation is easy to read and use.
+- Make sure the breadcrumb navigation is easy to read and use.

-## Exercise 6: Adding site map
+## Exercise 6: Adding a site map

 **Context**: Create a site map to provide an overview of all sections and links on the website.